 Lithuanian beer

-Beer is a good keyword, because the local craft beer culture is absolutely impressive despite the country’s small size.
-Microbrewers like Genys, Green Monster, Dundulis, Kuro Aparatūra and Joalda are also available at our beer merchant with a little luck.
+Beer is a good keyword, as the local craft beer culture is absolutely impressive despite the small size of the country.
+Microbreweries such as Genys, Green Monster, Dundulis, Kuro Aparatūra and Joalda can also be found at our beer retailers if you’re lucky.
 Keptinis even has its own beer style.
 Translated, this means “baked”, which is attributed to the baked malt.
 If you are in Lithuania, you should definitely keep an eye out for Keptinis beer, even if the style is rarely found today.

 Honey in a jar

-Above I have already described how important honey is for the Lithuanian cuisine.
-In fact, it’s so important that there are two drinks here that use it.
-Firstly, there is the mead, which is called Midus.
-This is also known in the west, but the drink is much more popular here than in Western Europe.
+I have already described above how important honey is for Lithuanian cuisine.
+In fact, it is so important that there are two drinks here in which it is used.
+The first is mead, which is called midus in Lithuania.
+This is also known here, but the drink is much more popular here than in Western Europe.
 Krupnikas, on the other hand, is probably only known to connoisseurs.
-This is a liqueur made from honey and herbs and can have up to 45% alcohol content.
-By the way, you drink it hot!
+This is a liqueur made from honey and herbs and can have an alcohol content of up to 45%.
+Incidentally, it is drunk hot!

 Herbal liqueur